-The course itself was fine, although rather short.
-Even though the race was only 5K, it was comprised of 2 loops.
+The course itself was fine, utilizing the university’s running path, although a little short (it was comprised of two loops).
 So the second time around you were lapping some of the slowers runners.
 Just another chance to say “hi” to fellow pavement pounders.

 So I did my two short laps and staggered across the finish line feeling sweaty yet quite satisfied.
 But wait, there’s more!